creativeprojects/resticprofile/docs/content/schedules/configuration.md

 ---

-The schedule configuration consists of a few parameters which can be added on each profile:
+The schedule configuration includes several parameters that can be added to each profile:

 {{< tabs groupid="config-with-json" >}}
 {{% tab title="toml" %}}